 Please note, we do not make offers based on UCAS tariff points or Extended Projects.

-For the BA (Hons) Liberal Arts, you will not choose a pathway until the end of Year One.
-We do not require specific A-levels for individual pathways.
+There are no specific subject requirements for this course.
+For the BA (Hons) Liberal Arts, you will choose a pathway at the end of your first year.
+We do not require specific subjects for individual pathways.

 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).

 For Liberal Arts we will make differential offers to students in a number of circumstances at ABB, plus grade C/grade 4 in English and Mathematics at GCSE.

 All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).

 We welcome applications from students with other internationally recognised qualifications.

 You will need to meet our English Language requirements.
 Our course falls under Band C.

 Taking a gap year

 Applications for deferred entry welcomed.